Pedestrian struck in Bowling Green hit-and-run

 The victim suffered substantial injuries and was immediately flown to Vanderbilt Hospital.

-About three hours later, after further investigation, officers say they located the suspected vehicle matching the damage that would have occurred in the accident.
+About three hours late, after further investigation, officers say they located the suspect vehicle matching the damage that would have occurred in the accident.

 The owner of the vehicle, 20-year-old Landon May was arrested and charged with assault, leaving the scene of an accident, and DUI.